History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: History Aware Neural Operator (HANO) for Material Modeling

 Inspired by curriculum-learning principles~\citep{morerio2017curriculum}—which advocate \emph{progressively increasing the training difficulty} to enhance model robustness—the noise standard deviation \(\varsigma_{\text{noise}}(e)\) is linearly ramped from \(0.001\) at the start of training to \(0.020\) by epoch~200, using uniform increments every 50 epochs.
 For epochs beyond 200 we keep \(\varsigma_{\text{noise}}\) fixed at \(0.020\).

 This training approach serves dual practical purposes.
 In early epochs, we keep inputs nearly clean, allowing the network to learn the fundamental stress-strain relationship without interference.
 As training progresses, we increase noise levels while simultaneously implementing scheduled sampling to phase out teacher forcing.
 By coupling scheduled sampling with noise injection, the training scheme gradually exposes the network to similar imperfect inputs it will create during inference.
 As teacher forcing is phased out and controlled noises are added, the model learns to attenuate its own prediction drift while remaining resilient to measurement noise.
 This joint strategy yields materially more reliable long-horizon stress forecasts, because the network is conditioned to operate under realistic inference conditions well.
+Representative training and validation loss curves demonstrating the effectiveness of this training strategy are provided in ~\ref{appx: appendix_loss_curve}.